Kvinneakt: History

 The sculpture has served as a stop on walking tours of the city, including the Metropolitan Arts Commission's 1987 Portland Public Art walking tour and the 2003 Public Art Conference's walking tour of downtown.
 On November 7, 2006, Kvinneakt was temporarily removed for renovation of the Transit Mall and installation of the MAX Light Rail along the mall.
 Its removal was supervised by staff of the Regional Arts & Culture Council.
 During this time Kvinneakt and other removed works were cleaned and refurbished.
 In September 2009, the statue was re-sited on SW Sixth Avenue between Alder and Morrison.
 Representatives from the Regional Arts & Culture Council and the TriMet Public Art Program conducted the unveiling.
 According to the former organization's public art manager, the sculpture will likely remain in its current location for as long as 30 years.

 There have been other instances when Kvinneakt was used to make a statement or act as a prop.
 On April Fools' Day, 1982, the Portland Rainmakers gathered around the sculpture, issued a proclamation condemning nudity, "even in statues, for viewing by the general public", and left the statue covered with a "size 42-plus", lacy bra.
 In 1984 the statue was vandalized with the painted text "Jesus Saves".
 In January 1985, on the day Bud Clark took the oath of office as Mayor of Portland, Kvinneakt was draped anonymously with a sash reading "Congratulations".
 In 2007 Tom Burkleaux, founder of New Deal Vodka, posted an image of the sculpture on the company's website with the woman's nipples airbrushed out, protesting censorship after the Alcohol and Tobacco Tax and Trade Bureau deemed the website "offensive".
 In 2012, Century of Action, a project of the Oregon Women's History Consortium, used the sculpture to promote women's suffrage by placing a "Votes for Women" sash across her chest as part of the organization's "Sash Project".

+In October 2024, a satirical statue of Donald Trump called In Honor of a Lifetime of Sexual Assault by an unknown artist was installed beside Kvinneakt.